Release management strategies

 In a Branching Strategy, developers typically create a separate branch for each new feature.
 By default, each separate branch originates from the repository's designated main branch.
 This approach ensures that the new feature builds on a stable version of the code.

-A repository can have a main branch other than "main" or "master", for example, you can have a long-term project represented by a long-term repository.
+A repository can have a main branch other than "main", for example, you can have a long-term project represented by a long-term repository.
 When you create a feature branch from an instance connected to the long-term repository, it will be based on the long-term main branch rather than "main" or "master".
-This eliminates the need for frequent merging which can be better aligned with certain project milestones.
+This eliminates the need for frequent merging, which better aligns with certain project milestones.

 Last updated